 Supply and Demand

-At its core, water economics relies on a market participant’s ability to move water, make use of that water, and incentivize conservation practices to increase efficient use of water.
+At its core, water economics relies on a market participant’s ability to move water, make use of that water, and incentivize conservation practices to increase the efficient use of water.
 SGMA allows Groundwater Sustainability Agencies (GSA) to create and enforce a Groundwater Sustainability Plan (GSP) that may introduce new fees and restrictions on groundwater pumping based on the estimated capacity of the underlying groundwater basin.
 GSPs are designed to reach a sustainable yield for the basin and avoid the six undesirable results.

 Historically, California has allowed unrestricted groundwater pumping.
 SGMA will cap that, and in areas like the Central Valley where groundwater offered an alternative source to drought-reduced surface supplies, available pumped groundwater will plummet.
 The rules promulgated by the GSAs will create risks and opportunities for all industries in the GSA and the broader region.
 The following are water management strategies to consider both through direct implementation by organizations and growers, and through input to local, regional, and state government actors.